 Any Indiana health insurance comparison must take into account the underwriting guidelines of each company.
 For example, taking high blood pressure medication (or any drug) will not impact the rate.
 However, specific carriers may charge differently for nicotine use, since it is the only underwriting factor.
 Serious medical conditions such as heart disease and cancer once required a “guarantee issue” (GI) policy.
 This is not needed any longer with the passage of "The Affordable Care Act."

 Although not a medical-related factor, the county of residence will influence the cost of coverage.
 Also, there can often be a large difference in the number of companies that offer Marketplace plans.
-With UnitedHealthcare and Aetna drastically reducing their coverage areas, fewer policy choices are now available.
-Although Anthem Blue Cross And Blue Shield continues to offer coverage, prices will continue to increase if other companies continue to exit the market.
+With UnitedHealthcare, Anthem Blue Cross And Blue Shield, Humana and Aetna exiting the private healthcare market in the state, fewer policy choices are now available.
+Although Anthem and other carriers continue to offer Group and Senior coverage, prices will continue to increase for persons under age 65 if other companies continue to exit the market.

 Geographic Rating Areas